roman-kalistratov/barbershopRK/README.md

 The website has a simple, stylish, and practical design that provides easy navigation and ease of use.

+Enter your data to work correctly: to server/.env :
+ - dbUrl = "Your connection to MongoDB"
+ - secretKey = "Your random secret key"

+to client/src.env.local :
+- REACT_APP_GOOGLE_MAPS_API_KEY = "Your google maps api key"

 <img src="/demo-images/barbershop-demo.png?raw=true" >
 <img src="/demo-images/demo-login.png?raw=true" >
 <img src="/demo-images/demo-registration.png?raw=true" >